OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-alert.md

 ::ShAlert
 ---
 type: success
-text: |
+---
 Testing alert component related to success
----
 ::

 This is how it is constructed